-A proposal for housing and business use at Slade End Farm will be supported, provided:
+The Neighbourhood Plan allocates up to 6 houses and additional business use at Slade End Farm, provided:

 - i.
 The homes are a mix of 2 3 4 bedroom houses; - ii.
-The former derelict cottages/bungalow on Green Lane are demolished, replacement housing being designed in agreement with the wider vision for Slade End Green; - iii.
-The modern farm buildings are demolished and the area at the rear of Slade End Farm is improved with the provision of new houses and business premises in agreement with the wider vision for Slade End Green; - iv.
+The former derelict bungalow on Green Lane is demolished, replacement housing being designed in agreement with the wider vision for Slade End Green; - iii.
+The modern Slade End farm buildings are demolished and the area is improved with the provision of 6 tourism units and associated business premises in agreement with the wider vision for Slade End Green; - iv.
 That the business use is for tourist accommodation with supporting communal buildings, parking and landscaping; - v.
-The development needs to respect its context in proximity to Slade End House, Triangle Cottage, Slade End House Barns listed buildings and its setting within the designated Brightwell cum Sotwell Conservation Area; - vi.
-There is satisfactory vehicular access: - vii.
-Green Lane should be improved. - viii.
+The development needs to respect its context in proximity to Slade End House, Triangle Cottage, Slade End House Barns listed buildings and their setting; - vi.
+The layout, orientation and massing of the development has full regard to sustaining the character of the setting to the adjoining Conservation Area and the semi-rural entrance to the village as set out in the BCS Conservation Area Character Appraisal and the Village Design Statement;

+- vii.
+There is satisfactory vehicular access agreed in the masterplan; - viii.
+Green Lane should be improved; and - ix.
 There is no street lighting, the road layout being designed in a way that follows the traditional 'lane' type found elsewhere in the village (where they have few pavements or raised curbs), with shared surfaces, and a mix of verge side boundary treatments and varying road widths to minimise the impression of an 'estate build').

-This first site is a former farmyard, with former pig and turkey sheds being used for storage and workshops with a strip of scrubland alongside Green Lane that contains the ruins of two former cottages.
+5.25 This first site is a former farmyard, with former pig and turkey sheds being used for storage and workshops with a strip of scrubland alongside Green Lane that contains the ruins of two former cottages (last used as a scout hut).

-The policy encourages development which will enhance the appearance of the Conservation Area by removing the existing unsightly structures that currently detract from its character.
+5.26 The policy encourages development which will enhance the appearance of the Conservation Area by removing the existing unsightly structures that currently detract from its character.
 In doing so, the policy seeks to improve the setting of the listed buildings, to enhance the Conservation Area and to preserve the setting of the Conservation Area.
 It sets out the principles for a small development scheme consistent with the published guidance of English Heritage/Historic England.
 The scheme includes housing and business uses.
 As with the other two schemes, the policy requires works are undertaken to upgrade Green Lane.

-The site referred to in the policy forms part of the larger Slade End House site that includes two Grade II listed, 18th Century stone and timber barns.
+5.27 The site referred to in the policy forms part of the larger Slade End House site that includes two Grade II listed, 18th Century stone and timber barns.
 Outside of this policy and through a separate planning application, the owner is proposing to restore the listed barns, reinstate the enclosure of the old farmyard with a new building for garages, garden equipment and home office and enhance the appearance of the section of farmyard this surrounds for the private use of Slade End House.